Do green bonds deliver for fixed income investors?

 Unfortunately, especially within fixed income where ESG data availability can be poor compared to publically quoted equities, there are a range of definitions for and approaches to sustainable investing, and it is clear to us that many of these may not work for investors in the way they should.

-We believe the objective of sustainable investing should be to at least maintain investor returns while playing a part in promoting better environmental, social and governance outcomes
+We believe the aim of sustainable investing should be to at least maintain investor returns while playing a part in promoting better environmental, social and governance outcomes

 Our research has shown that with the right combination of positive and negative screening, stated sustainability criteria do not have to detract from returns

-A focus on more nuanced factors such as controversies, engagement and momentum in ESG analysis can potentially deliver higher returns and better ESG outcomes
+A focus on more nuanced factors such as controversies, engagement and momentum in ESG analysis can potentially deliver higher returns and improved ESG outcomes

-TwentyFour’s ESG framework puts the onus on the team’s own credit work, rather than solely relying on third party analysts or data providers
+TwentyFour’s ESG integration puts the onus on the team’s own credit work, rather than solely relying on third party analysts or data providers

 Regulatory initiatives are increasingly pushing asset owners into more sustainable strategies, and we expect companies seen as running sustainable businesses to benefit from increased capital flows in the coming years